AP6YC/dark-future/README.md

 ### Hall of Fame

-If you like the themes in this package, then you may appreciate the following themes too:
+If you like the themes in this package, then you will certainly appreciate the following themes too:

 - [Cyberpunk2077](https://github.com/jwsandeman/cyberpunk2077-theme)
 - [Cyberpunk 2077 Rebuild](https://github.com/carlos18mz/Cyberpunk-2077-rebuild)